 There will be no new area to be flooded as the subproject involves only rehabilitation of existing dam and will not increase the capacity of the reservoir.
 The negative impacts of the subproject will be due mostly to the construction activities.
 The impacts and issues associated with the subproject are as follows:

-Loss of land, trees, vegetation and natural habitat - The sub-project will require acquisition of a total 24,620 sq. m of lands of which about 4,000 sq. m are forested lands which will be excavated at the mountain side for the expansion of the spillway and about 3,120 sq. m unused lands at the downstream at the foot of the dam to be used for disposal area, about 17,500 sq.m unused lands at the downstream at the foot of the dam to be used for landfill.
-These lands are within the irrigation works protection corridor and unoccupied by any private individual, and hence, do not need Land Clearance from the government.
-There will not be impacts on households or crops from this land acquisition.
-The vegetation cover to be removed from these lands consists of plantation trees, specifically pine which were grown for logging.
-Impacts on the natural environment due loss of vegetation is therefore minimal.
+Loss of land, trees, vegetation and natural habitat - The sub-project require acquisition of a total 16, 706.3 sq. m of lands of which about 1,653.7 sq. m are forested lands (02 HHs), 1,079.0 sq. m are land for perennial crops (02HHs) which will be excavated at the mountain side for the expansion of the spillway and 13,737.6 sq. m unused lands at the downstream at the foot of the dam to be used for disposal area, and landfill.
+These lands are within the irrigation works protection corridor managed by Dong Trieu Irrigation Co., Ltd, there are 04 households are cultivating so there is no compensation for land, but households will be compensated for their crops.

-Trees will be cut is pine (in the 4,000 sq.m).
-According to a preliminary tally, the total number of trees cut about 600 trees of pine.
+The sub-project require cut about 600 pine trees (planted for exploitation purposes) of 8 households.

+The subproject affects the architecture of 02 households: including brick walls and yard (15 sq. m).

+Total compensation and resettlement value: VND 251,782,000

+Including,

+Compensation for land and assets on land is: VND 201,034,162

+Support amount: VND 45,748,180

+Cost for site clearance: VND 4,936,000

 Impacts of construction activities.
 According to the calculations, the total volume of excavated soil for construction works of the project is about 55,459 cubic meters while the volume of backfill soil is 3,412 cubic meters.
 Thus, about 51,051 m3 needs to be moved to the disposal area.
 The disposal area is located along the foot of the dam with total capacity of 52,500 cubic meters.
 The number of workers in the peak period is about 50 workers.
 The number of truck-trips is estimated to be 3,600 over a period of 10 months.
 Based on these, the impact of construction will be as follows: